 In his pro bono practice, Mr. Jaszewski has helped draft an amicus curiae brief on behalf of a victims’ rights organization before the Massachusetts Supreme Court and provided research materials to national organizations dedicated to the elimination of gun violence.
 Prior to joining Dechert, Mr. Jaszewski was a summer associate at another international law firm in 2020 and served as an intern in the Colorado Governor’s Office of Legal Counsel in 2019.

 Prior to his legal career, Mr. Jaszewski worked as a policy analyst for a government relations firm in Washington, D.C.
-Mr. Jaszewski is admitted in D.C. only; he is not admitted in California.

 - Representation of an online broker-dealer in successfully dismissing a putative class action lawsuit alleging aider and abettor liability in federal court.